-- In Creative Zone modes, you can press the <\$> button anytime to take flash pictures. - While the flash is recycling, "\$ buSY" is displayed in the viewfinder, and [BUSY\$] is displayed on the LCD monitor.
+- In Creative Zone modes, you can press the <\$> button anytime to take flash pictures. - While the flash is recycling, "buSY" is displayed in the viewfinder and on the LCD panel.

 Press the shutter button halfway.

 In the bottom left of the viewfinder, check that the <\$> icon is lit.